cpaul-mech/startup/README.md

 > [!NOTE]
 >  Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

-For this deliverable I did the following.
+For this deliverable I did the following:
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
 - [ ] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology